rust-lang/rust/text/0000-deprecate-anonymous-parameters.md

 None of these issues is significant, but they exist.

+Even if we exclude these technical drawbacks, it can be argued that allowing to omit parameter names unnecessary complicates the language.
+It is unnecessary because it does not make Rust more expressive and does not provide noticeable ergonomic improvements.
+It is trivial to add parameter name, and only a small fraction of method declarations actually omits it.

+Another drawback of this syntax is its impact on the learning curve.
+One needs to have a C background to understand that `fn foo(T);` means a function with single parameter of type `T`.
+If one comes from dynamically typed language like Python or JavaScript, this `T` looks more like a parameter name.

+Anonymous parameters also cause inconsistencies between trait definitions and implementations.
+One way to write an implementation is to copy the method prototypes from the trait into the impl block.
+With anonymous parameters this leads to syntax errors.

 [historic accident]: https://github.com/rust-lang/rust/pull/29406#issuecomment-151859611
 [IntelliJ Rust]: https://github.com/intellij-rust/intellij-rust/commit/1bb65c47341a04aecef5fa6817e8b2b56bfc9abb#diff-66f3ba596f0ecf74a2942b3223789ab5R41

 # Detailed design
 [design]: #detailed-design

+## Backward compatibility

 Removing anonymous parameters from the language is formally a breaking change.
 The breakage can be trivially and automatically fixed by adding `_:` (suggested by @nagisa):